-8.5 Large-Scale Network Synergistic Community Detection
+5 Large-Scale Network Synergistic Community Detection

 The community detection algorithm proposed in the previous section involves very complicated matrix operations, and works well for small-sized network data.
 However, when being applied to handle real-world online social networks involving millions even billions of users, they will suffer from the time complexity problem a lot.
-In this section, we will introduce a synergistic community detection algorithm SPMN [16] for multiple large-scale aligned online social networks.
+In this section, we will introduce a synergistic community detection algorithm SPMN for multiple large-scale aligned online social networks [16].

-8.5.1 Problem Formulation
+5.1 Problem Formulation

-The problem to be introduced here follows the same formulation as the one introduced in Sect.
-8.4, but the involved networks are of far larger sizes in terms of both node number and the social connection number.
+The problem to be introduced here follows the same formulation as the one introduced in Section 4, but the involved networks are of far larger sizes in terms of both node number and the social connection number.
 Synergistic partitioning across multiple large-scale social networks is very difficult for the following challenges:

-- Social Network: Distinct from generic data, network structured data usually contain intricate interactions.
-In addition, the multiple heterogeneous networks formulation also renders the cross-network relationships to be an important part in considerations. - Network Scale: Network size implies it is difficult for stand-alone programs to apply traditional partitioning methods and it is a difficult task to parallelize the existing stand-alone network partitioning algorithms. - Distributed Framework: For distributed algorithms, load balance should be taken into considerations and how to generate balanced partitions is another challenge.
+- Social Network: Distinct from generic data, usually contains intricate interactions, and multiple heterogeneous networks mean that the relationships across multiple networks should be taken into consideration. - Network Scale: Network size implies it is difficult for stand-alone programs to apply traditional partitioning methods and it is a difficult task to parallelize the existing stand-alone network partitioning algorithms. - Distributed Framework: For distributed algorithms, load balance should be taken into consideration and how to generate balanced partitions is another challenge.